lbehnke/spring-override/README.md

         </bean>
     </beans>

-Now a submodule can change application's behavior by providing an configuration such as (**application-context-sub.xml**)
+Now a submodule can change application's behavior by providing a configuration such as (**application-context-sub.xml**)

     <beans